rohangc/NeoVimForCPP/Readme.md

 1. Install the latest version of Neovim (obviously!) and optionally, a GUI like 'Neovide'.

 2. Install the following software and ensure that they binaries are accessible via your 'PATH' environment variable along with Neovim itself:
-   * Git (should also automatically install Curl, if not install Curl manually).
+   * Git (should also automatically install Curl.
+If not, install Curl manually).
    * Many plugins need Python to work.
 Install a 64-bit Python distribution, make it available through the PATH environment variable, and install the Python Neovim package by using command: "pip install neovim".
    * For the Treesitter syntax highlighting plugin to work, you need to install and add LLVM (Clang) C/C++ compiler to your PATH (see: https://github.com/nvim-treesitter/nvim-treesitter/wiki/Windows-support#llvm-clang).